 The jurisdiction of the Provincial Court includes small claims, youth court and first appearances on all criminal matters.
 Provincial Court Judges are appointed by the Province of Saskatchewan.

-In some judicial centres, child protection matters and certain other family matters may go to Provincial Court or to the Family Law Division of the Court of Queen’s Bench.
+In some judicial centres, child protection matters and certain other family matters may go to Provincial Court or to the Family Law Division of the Court of King’s Bench.
 Some judicial centres also provide specialized services, such as drug treatment court and domestic violence court.

 Saskatchewan also has a Cree Court that travels to northern parts of the province, such as Pelican Narrows, Sandy Bay, Whitefish First Nation and Ahtahkakoop First Nation.
 Court officials such as the judge, clerks and court workers speak Cree and individuals may have access to Cree-speaking legal aid lawyers or Crown prosecutors.
 The Cree Court sits and presides over matters within its jurisdiction just as any other Provincial Court.